chrislovecnm/chrislovecnm.com/_posts/2017-10-15-kops-devops-for-managing-kubernetes.md

 - Command line autocompletion
 - Manifest Based API Configuration
 - Rolling updates and upgrades that are on par with commercial products
-- Validate that Kubernetes is up and running
+- Validate that a cluster is up and running
 - Exporting kubeconfig for installed clusters
 - CLI options for edit, create, delete, update, upgrade, rolling-update, validate, and more
 - Full support for RBAC
+- And many many more

 ## Tutorials